 To be a popular playlist in 2021, it needs to be picked up by other Spotify users.
 In order for this to happen, the playlist needs killer Cover Art that will catch the eye of any passerby.
 The cover art should include an easily identifiable logo or brand so that people will know it is associated with a specific group or individual.
 Ideally the cover art would be attention-grabbing and original-looking, but at the very least it should have some type of image or design that distinguishes itself from other playlists.
 Some companies place their logos in the corner of the front cover, as seen with Filtr and Digster.
-Others use large lettering with bold fonts like Topsify’s logo on their playlists and videos on their homepage.
+Others use large lettering with bold fonts like Topsify’s logo on their playlists and music videos on their homepage.

-The best cover art uses high resolution, attention-grabbing images or graphics that follow a similar theme as the playlist’s .
+The best cover art uses high resolution, attention-grabbing images or graphics that follow a similar theme as the playlist’s music.
 A simple color gradient on the lower half of the front cover can help guide Spotify users to your playlist’s genre or mood, and is a good place to display text describing it further.
 Some playlists use the upper half (or entire cover) of the front cover for an image, but this is not required.

 The ideal size and dimensions for a playlist’s front-cover art are 1920 x 1080 pixels with a maximum file size of 5MB.
 Spotify recommends that images follow its standard proportioning as closely as possible: 16:9 aspect ratio.